Rudaj Organization: Federal prosecution

-Gambino leader Arnold Squitieri had had enough and wanted a talk with these rogue mobsters.
-The "sit down" took place at a gas station in a rest area near the New Jersey turnpike.
-Twenty armed Gambino mobsters accompanied Squitieri.
-Alex Rudaj on the other hand had only managed to bring six members of his crew.
-According to undercover FBI agent Joaquin Garcia, who infiltrated the Gambino crime family during this period, Squitieri told Rudaj that the fun was over and that they should stop expanding their operations.
-The Albanians and Gambinos then pulled out their weapons.
-Knowing they were outnumbered, the Albanians threatened to blow up the gas station with all of them in it.
+Gambino leader Arnold Squitieri had had enough and wanted a talk with Rudaj.
+The meeting took place at a gas station in a rest area near the New Jersey turnpike.
+Twenty mobsters accompanied Squitieri, while Rudaj only brought six members of his crew.
+According to undercover FBI agent Joaquin Garcia, who infiltrated the Gambinos during this time period, Squitieri told Rudaj to stop expanding their operations.
+Both sides had weapons, but Rudaj threatened to blow up the gas station with all of them in it.
 This ended the discussion, and both groups pulled back.

-By 2006 all of the main players involved in this "sit down" were in prison.
-Rudaj and then personal driver and bodyguard Lumaj (who?) including all members of Sixth Family had been picked off the street in October 2004 and charged with a variety of racketeering and gambling charges.
-After a trial Rudaj and his main lieutenants were all found guilty.
-In 2006 Rudaj, at that time 38 years old, was sentenced to 27 years in prison.
+By 2006 all of the main players involved in the meeting were in prison.
+Rudaj and personal driver and bodyguard Lumaj (who?) including all members of Sixth Family had been picked off the street in October 2004 and charged with a variety of racketeering and gambling charges.
+Rudaj and his main lieutenants were all found guilty at trial.
+In 2006, Rudaj, then 38, was sentenced to 27 years in prison.
 His rival Arnold Squitieri was convicted in an unrelated racketeering case and was sent to prison for seven years.

-"What we have here might be considered a sixth crime family," after the five Mafia organizations — Bonanno, Colombo, Gambino, Genovese and Lucchese — said Fred Snelling, head of the FBI's criminal division in New York.

-To date, over 20 members of the Rudaj organization have been charged with various crimes.
-Six of its top leaders, including Alex Rudaj himself, have been convicted.
+Over 20 members of the Rudaj organization were charged with various crimes.
+Six of its top leaders, including Alex Rudaj, were convicted.
 Ten more have pleaded guilty.